Luc-Bertin/PythonBlog/_posts/2020-09-25-Scikit-Learn.md

 ---

-> Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed (if,if,if,else,if). —Arthur Samuel, 1959
+> Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed (if,if,if,else,if). — Arthur Samuel, 1959

+# Why Machine Learning (ML) ?

 The promise with ML is to have a general framework to create data-related models which we expect to be **more robust, personalized and easier to maintain** into detecting patterns than **hard-coding a set of rules**.<br>
 Detecting new patterns over time, or from different sources, only require you to update the model or retrain it over the corresponding set of data.<br>